Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-09-27-C-vs-Go-vs-pypy-vs-Python/index.markdown

 comments: true
 ---

-I love to perform benchmarking tests and try to optimise algorithms or compare implementations in different languages.
-This time I compared Go, C, pypy and Python with a simple loop which sums all numbers between 1 and 10.000.000
+I love to perform benchmarking tests and try to optimise algorithms, or compare implementations in different languages.
+This time I compared Go, C, pypy, Python and JS with a simple loop which sums all numbers between 1 and 10.000.000

-To my big surprise, the winner wasn’t C but Go.
-I have no idea why but as soon as I know I’ll update this post, maybe somebody can answer that question in the comments.
-For sure there is a way to further optimise the C code.
+To my big surprise, at first the winner wasn’t C but Go.
+I had no idea why at first but eventually I found out.

 **Specs**
 MacBook Pro (Retina, 13-inch, Early 2015)